Some configuration results for area-minimizing cones: Configuration results

-In this subsection we give some structural inequality for normal radius of minimal products.
+In particular we will give some structural inequality for normal radius of minimal products.
 The first three results actually work for constant products, see Remark \ref{conprod}.
 Here the constant product construction merely means that $\{\la_i\}$ in the algorithm \eqref{prod} are nonzero numbers satisfying $\sum_{i=1}^n\la_i^2=1$.

 \begin{lem} Let $R_1, R_2, R$ be normal radii of $L_1, L_2$ and $L_1\times L_2$ respectively with $k_1, k_2\geq 1$.
 Then $R\leq \frac{\pi}{2}$. \end{lem} \begin{proof} Adding up the two possible values in \eqref{l1}, we have